 Exclusion of children will be the last resort, and will generally only occur after every other option has been tried, including liaison with the Behaviour Support Service.
-The Senior Management team and the Governors will have been consulted and will have considered the situation and there will usually have been a long history of inappropriate behaviour.
+The Senior Management team will have considered the situation and there will usually have been a long history of poor behaviour.
 Parents will have been consulted.
-The exclusion procedure will be in line with WSCC guidelines and DfE regulations.
+The exclusion procedure will be in line with WSCC guidelines and DfES regulations.